 Sure, place the parmesan-crusted cod in your air fryer basket and make sure not to overcrowd it.
 Spray the tops with cooking spray.
 Air Fry at 400F for 10 minutes, and flip on the other side.
 Continue cooking for 2-3 minutes or until the internal temperature is 145F.

 Yes, Frozen Cod fillets are a great option.
 You must thaw the frozen fish before cooking.

 It’s essential to pat dry the fish fillet with clean paper towels to remove any excess water.

 This baked Parmesan Crusted Cod is only 214 calories per serving.

 What to Serve with Parmesan Crusted Cod

 What do you pair cod with?
 The options are endless.
 The baked parmesan crusted cod is delicious and so simple, fresh out of the oven.
+It’s actually one of the best keto cod recipes.
 You can serve it with a lot of vegetable side dishes.